michaelbahng999/scala-notes/README.md

 Scala is actually very different from Java/Python/etc., let's get those differences out of the way

+## Meta
+- *bold* denotes terminology
+- `whatever this is` denotes keywords
+- _italics_ denotes best practices

 ## Control flow
 ### Return and if/else
 `return` keyword isn't used very often in scala, that's because functions "return" whatever value's on the last line.
-You should never have to use the `return` keyword; it may cause unintended effects
 ```scala
 def badControlFlow(s: String): String = {
   if (s == "a") {